Networked Information Aggregation via Machine Learning: Linear Learners

 where the inequality follows from the fact that $\mathbb{E}[(f-g)^2]$ is non-negative.
 Substituting the given conditions, $|\mathbb{E}[f(x)(f(x)-y)]| = \delta_f$ and $|\mathbb{E}[g^*(x)(f(x)-y)]| \leq \epsilon_g$, immediately yields:

 This is the desired result. \end{proof}

 Before we move on to our analysis of learners in a graph, we extract one more simple but very useful consequence of the decomposition in Lemma \ref{lem:mse_decomposition}.
 If a model $f$ is self-orthogonal as well as being multiaccurate with respect to $g$, then not only does $f$ have weakly lower MSE compared to $g$, but the extent to which the actual predictions made by $f$ differ from those made by $g$ can be bounded by the improvement in MSE that $f$ obtains over $g$.
-Thus two such predictors with similar MSE must actually make very similar predictions. \begin{lemma} Let $f(x)$ and $g(x)$ be predictors for a target $y$.
+Thus two such predictors with similar MSE must actually make very similar predictions.
+This next lemma can be viewed as a``pythagorean theorem'' for orthogonal projections and is a corollary of other similar pythagorean theorems --- e.g. \cite{gopalan2022low} gives one for ``degree 2 multicalibration'' --- but we give the (very simple) proof here for completeness. \begin{lemma} Let $f(x)$ and $g(x)$ be predictors for a target $y$.
 Suppose $f(x)$ satisfies: \begin{enumerate} \item \textbf{Self-Orthogonality:} $\mathbb{E}[f(x)(f(x)-y)] = 0$. \item \textbf{Multiaccuracy w.r.t. $g$:} $\mathbb{E}[g(x)(f(x)-y)] = 0$. \end{enumerate} Then:

 \end{lemma} \begin{proof} This follows directly from Lemma \ref{lem:mse_decomposition} and the hypotheses of the Lemma.
 We have:

 Solving for $\mathbb{E}[(f-g)^2]$ gives the result. \end{proof}